 If we are unable to provide you with access to your personal information, we will explain the reason why.

-Any MCAP employee who believes personal information is not being handled in accordance with this Policy should immediately so advise their manager and the Privacy Officer.
+Any MCAP employee who believes personal information is not being handled in accordance with this Code is required to immediately advise their manager and the CPO.

-Department Managers required to resolve privacy issues (as per the second step in our privacy question and complaint handling process) shall maintain appropriate records of the same and shall report them to the Privacy Officer.
+Department managers are required to resolve privacy issues (as per the second step in our privacy question and complaint handling process) and shall maintain appropriate records of the same and shall report them to the CPO.

-Department Managers are responsible for oversight of this Policy within their department, including establishing, implementing and regularly reviewing the necessary procedures and standards to give effect to this Policy and to train their staff accordingly.
-MCAP’s Director – Privacy & Security, and the Corporate Secretary are responsible for providing advice and assistance to the Privacy Officer and the Department Managers on appropriate compliance programs and for reviewing the effectiveness of such programs.
+Department managers are responsible for oversight of this Code within their department, including establishing, implementing, and regularly reviewing the necessary procedures and standards to give effect to this Code and to train their staff accordingly.
+MCAP’s CPO is responsible for providing advice to the department managers on appropriate compliance programs and for reviewing the effectiveness of such programs.

-The Privacy Officer shall act as a resource to Department Managers in the handling of disputes and shall present a summary report annually to the Corporate Secretary with respect to unresolved privacy disputes, the nature and number of privacy issues reviewed and any recommendations with respect to privacy strategies, oversight and policies.
+The CPO or their delegate shall act as a resource to department managers in the handling of complaints and shall maintain a list of all privacy incident reports as required by applicable law, the nature and number of privacy issues reviewed and any recommendations with respect to privacy strategies, oversight and policies.

-The Privacy Officer will assist Department Managers with developing procedures, standards, guidelines and interpretations, promoting awareness of privacy issues and developing staff training programs.
+The CPO or their delegate will assist department managers with developing procedures, standards, guidelines, and interpretations, promoting awareness of privacy issues and developing staff training programs.

-Changes to this Code and the information handling practices of MCAP will result in amendments to this document from time to time.
-The Code will be reviewed by the Privacy Officer at a minimum, annually.
-MCAP may add, delete or modify sections at its discretion.
+Changes to privacy legislation and the personal information handling practices of MCAP will result in amendments to this document from time to time.
+The Code will be reviewed by MCAP’s CPO, at a minimum, annually.
+MCAP may add, delete, or modify sections at its discretion.
 Any changes MCAP makes to this Code will be effective when the revised Code is posted on the MCAP website.
 We recommend that you check this page from time to time to inform yourself of any changes to this Code.